Chin-Sun/Chin-Sun/README.md

 ### Hi there 👋
-:sparkling_heart: I am a self-taught passionate system developer.
+:sparkling_heart: I am a self-taught passionate software developer.

 Here are some ideas to get you started: